-At St Lawrence Dentistry we understand that our patients want to have the best breath possible because this affects quality of life.
+At St Lawrence Dentistry, we understand that our patients want to have the best breath possible because this affects the quality of life.

-There are many factors which cause bad breath and many of them can be dealt with easily.
-The good thing about this issue is that little changes can make a huge improvement.
-Since bad breath is not an illness or disease some people are unaware that it is an issue and they do not realize how others may perceive the issue.
-It can be tough for loves ones to inform each other about the issue and it can create discomfort with coworkers, and friends.
-This is why is it so important to address this issue.
+Many factors cause bad breath, and many of them can be dealt with quickly.
+The good thing about this issue is that little changes can make a considerable improvement.
+Since bad breath is not an illness or disease, some people are unaware that it is an issue, and they do not realize how others may perceive the problem.
+It can be tough for loved ones to inform each other about the issue, and it can create discomfort with coworkers and friends.

-In general bad breath is cause by remnants of bacteria by products.
-In particular, it mainly caused by VSCs (Volatile Sulphur Compounds) in the mouth.
-These compounds are created when bacteria break down amino acids and create sulphur as the by product.
+In general, bad breath is caused by remnants of bacteria by-products.
+In particular, its mainly caused by VSCs (Volatile Sulphur Compounds) in the mouth.
+The creation of these compounds occurs when bacteria break down amino acids and create sulfur by-products.

 Any area where food debris is left is a candidate for the genesis of bad breath.
-The prime location is the back of the tongue because this surface has a lot of ridges and where debris can accumulate.
-Dairy products such as cream tend to really stick to the back of your tongue.
+The prime location is on the back of the tongue because this surface has a lot of ridges and where debris can accumulate.
+Dairy products such as cream tend to stick to your tongue.
 Debris can also accumulate in between teeth.
 This is especially true for patients who have lost the gum in between their teeth (interdental papilla).
-Wisdom teeth which are partially impacted can be a source because the gum around these teeth can have a depression where a biofilm can easily sit undisturbed.
+Partially impacted wisdom teeth can be a source because the gum around these teeth can have a depression where a biofilm can sit undisturbed.

-Dr. Hawryluk will review oral hygiene, assess wisdom teeth position, review alcohol and smoking reduction programs, and cleaning of dental appliances.
-The dentist often recommends focusing on brushing the back of your tongue a few times a day.
-This can be followed by an antiseptic mouthwash.
-In some cases the dentist will recommend taking a tooth brush and small mouthwash bottle with you on your daily activities so you can brush clear the back of your tongue a few times a day.
-If your saliva flow is reduced the dentist will discuss ways to keep your mouth moist and often uses products such as GC Dry Mouth Paste to help with this.
-Ways of stimulating saliva flow will be may discussed such as use of xylitol containing mints.
+To develop a treatment plan, Dr. Hawryluk will review oral hygiene, assess wisdom teeth position, review alcohol and smoking reduction programs, and cleaning of dental appliances.
+He often recommends brushing the back of your tongue a few times a day, followed by an antiseptic mouthwash.
+In some cases, it is beneficial to take a toothbrush and small mouthwash bottle with you on your daily activities; for use while not at home.
+For patients with reduced saliva flow, the dentist can discuss ways to keep your mouth moist and often recommends products such as GC Dry Mouth Paste and xylitol containing mints to increase saliva flow.